Abu-Sayid/blogWebsite/README.md

 # blogWebsite
-A blogging website for users to write, edit and delete posts
+A blogging website for users to write, edit and delete posts.

 Features:

-Integration with external APIs
+Integration with external APIs.

 To launch your react project in your browser,

-Download Node.js
+1. Download Node.js

-If you're running this locally in VS Code use the commands:
+2. If you're running this locally in VS Code use the commands:

-npm init

         npm i

+// to install the node module

     node server.js

+3. In New terminal run,
-In New terminal, run node index.js
+    node index.js